 “Why are these people behaving so badly toward me? ” I would wonder, “I treat them better than I do myself”…and there it was – the cause of my problem.
 It dawned on me that if I had no self-respect I would always allow others to ‘dis’ me.
-I realized that these people were mirrors, not of the way I treated them but of the way I (dis)regarded myself.

 I also discovered that self-respect is inextricably linked to self-esteem.
 If I don’t feel and think that I am valuable then I won’t be valued by others.
 So with a renewed sense of self-worth my transformation began about fifteen years ago when I walked away from people who were consistently disrespectful.
 In some instances I confronted individuals who I believed were mature enough to take me seriously – those who changed remained and the rest bit the dust.

 This has been an ongoing process as I continue to meet new people.
 Regardless of the types of relationships I have with them – familial (the blood and non-blood varieties), personal, romantic, social or business – I will not accept disrespect.
 I simply refuse to be used.

 I have often thought about the characteristics and behaviors that disrespectful individuals exhibit consistently even though they may be handled with great respect by others.
 I use the following checklist as a way of protecting myself from misuse by others:

 - Huge EGOS

 - Needing to be right all of the time

 - Refusing to listen to or accept another point of view

 - Wanting things their way all of the time